-Vehicles within the maximum length of 13,1 metres are allowed to drive Trollstigen.
+Vehicles with a maximum length of 13,1 metres are allowed to drive in Trollstigen.
 If you don’t have your own car it is possible to rent a car in Åndalsnes town.

 Join the roundtrip bus Åndalsnes – Trollstigen – Trollveggen – Åndalsnes